Flashgod-VR/G940-Total-Conversion-Kit/README.md

 The pulleys are modified for 366-3M-9 timing belts (2x).

-For stick extensions you can modify the firmware patch's main axis scaling, fred41 was so kind to provide preset values with matching checksums:
+For stick extensions you can modify the firmware patch's main axis scaling. fred41 was so kind to provide preset values with matching checksums:

 Scale: 0x48 |  72 CRC32: 0x9cfb053c (huge)